rishabhkumar812/DSA/README.md

 # DSA

-Contains special algorithms for data structures and algorithm.
+Contains special algorithms and data structres for DSA.

 ## Data structures
 1. Disjoint set template (with rank heuristic and path compression)